maxio-com/stoplight-platform-developer-docs/docs/getting-started/API-Guidelines.md

 `Your request was denied due to a usage violation.
 You can track this request with support by referencing …`

 If you receive a `429 Too Many Requests` response, your code should be prepared to handle it by pausing its queries, waiting a few minutes, and then proceeding slower (or with less concurrency).
-Please feel free to [contact support](https://maxio-chargify.zendesk.com/hc/en-us/requests/new) so we can help describe what happened and why the request was blocked.
+Please feel free to [contact support and open a support ticket](https://maxio-chargify.zendesk.com/hc/en-us/requests/new) so we can help describe what happened and why the request was blocked.

 ### Account-based Blocks